Sixdsn/MOZ_OVERRIDE/README.md

 ============

-MOZ_OVERRIDE is a script I developped for Mozilla wich recreates the whole heritage tree for all classes in mozilla-central and find the child classes that inherites from a base class and annotate them with MOZ_OVERRIDE (override in C++11).
+MOZ_OVERRIDE is a script I developped for Mozilla wich recreates the whole heritage tree for all classes in mozilla-central,

+finds the child classes that inherites from a base class and annotate them with MOZ_OVERRIDE (override in C++11).

 I should be able to enhance it to be able to give some specific details on modules and/or classes